sqlitecloud/docs/src/pages/docs/commands/create-role.md

 ---
 title: CREATE ROLE
-description: Roles grant users access to SQLite Cloud resources (a database, a table or global).
-SQLite Cloud provides a number of built-in roles that administrators can use to control access to a SQLite Cloud system.
-However, if these roles cannot describe the desired set of privileges, you can create new roles in a particular database/table.
-The optional PRIVILEGE parameter can be use to specify which privileges (in comma separated format) must be associated to the ROLE.
-A privilege can be later be associated to a ROLE by using the GRANT PRIVILEGE command.
-The DATABASE and TABLE optional arguments can be used to restrict the particular ROLE to a specific resource (otherwise the ROLE is considered to be global).
+description: Roles grant users access to SQLite Cloud resources (a database, a table, or global)
 ---

 ## Syntax